faizauthar12/doku/markdown/02-payment-notification-flow.md

 4. **Log Everything**: Log all incoming notifications with full payload for debugging and audit purposes.

-5. **Use Database Transactions**: Wrap payment status update and wallet balance update in a single transaction.
+5. **Use Database Transactions**: Wrap payment confirmation, settlement creation, and wallet balance update in a single transaction.

 6. **Async Processing**: For high-volume systems, consider queueing notifications for async processing while returning 200 immediately.

+7. **Create Settlement on Confirmation**: Always create the settlement record in the webhook handler after payment confirmation, not at payment link creation.
+This ensures:
+   - Accurate fee calculation based on actual payment method used
+   - No orphaned settlement records for abandoned payments
+   - Clean ledger state

 ---